 Music plays a special part in life at Montrose.
 There is a purpose built music room which is well stocked with musical instruments.
-The school even has its own set of steel pans.
-In Key Stage 2 each child is provided with their own recorder which they keep until they leave.
+In years 3 and 4, each child is provided with their own recorder which they keep until they leave.
 This enables all children to have the opportunity to learn a musical instrument.
 Children are taught how to appreciate music of different styles and from different eras.
 In addition they have the opportunity to compose their own music using a variety of different musical structures and using commercial software.

 The school uses a lot of songs from the website below.
 Please have a look at this website because there is a section for families.